Key Takeaways:

 Different Types of Procurement Methods in Construction

 There are several procurement methods commonly used in construction projects.
 Each method has its own advantages and disadvantages, making it important to select the most suitable method based on project requirements.
-The three main procurement methods are:
+The three main procurement methods in construction are:

 Traditional Procurement Method